Jonasdj90/Solow-model-in-Excel/README.md

 # Solow-model-in-Excel
 Plug and play version of the Solow model in Excel.
-By adjusting the variables capital share of income, the rate of saving, the depreciation rate of the capital stock and the rate of economic growth; the model automatically calculates  paramaters like the stead-state level of output and consumption, the golden rule level of output and consumption.
+By adjusting the variables capital share of income, the rate of saving, the depreciation rate of the capital stock and the rate of economic growth; the model automatically calculates  paramaters like the steady-state level of output and consumption, the golden rule level of output and consumption.

 In the worksheet Convergence, you can calculate the new steady-state level of output if the rate of saving in the economy were raised to a higher level.